 Premium tankless POU water heater:

 This 2-gallon water heater has a 90°F recovery rise of about 7 minutes, and boasts an ETL rating for HUD Mobile Home Construction and Safety Standards for Energy Efficiency.

 Like other Bradford White heaters, it comes with fully automatic controls and the brand’s Vitraglas® Lining enamel layer, which protects the unit from the corrosive effects of hot water for a longer lifespan.

 Mini-tank POU water heater:

 This mini-tank POU heater can store up to 6 gallons, enough to service a dishwasher load or 5-minute hot shower.
 At less than 17” tall, it’s also compact enough to fit in tight spaces.
 Like the rest of Bradford White’s heater line, it boasts fully automatic controls and Vitraglas enamel lining for exceptional corrosion resistance.

 In fact, our test results show that Vitraglas provides unsurpassed protection against failure compared to other water heater linings.

 This 19-gallon POU heater combines the storage capacity of conventional tank water heaters with the compact size and energy efficiency of point-of-use heaters.
 This makes it the ideal choice for situations where hot water demand is intermittent but space is at a premium, such as small boats, RVs, or wet bars.

-As with other Bradford White heaters, it comes with fully automatic controls, Vitraglas enamel lining, and ETL HUD Mobile Home Construction and Safety Standards for Energy Efficiency certification.
+As with other Bradford White heaters, it boasts fully automatic controls, Vitraglas enamel lining, and ETL HUD Mobile Home Construction and Safety Standards for Energy Efficiency certification.